Skomi-ai/ChronoShiftRunner/README.md

-This project is also a game written in 3 different programming languages
+This project is also a game written in 3 different programming languages, HTML, CSS, JAVASCRIPT.
+In the game the player needs to use the arrow keyes to get past the incoming obstacles.
+If you manage to touch these obstacles the game ends and you will have to click the start over button to play the game again.